zeus-volkov-systems/messageapi/README.md

 The complete pluggability of MessageAPI also provides another powerful potential - creation of Sessions at-a-distance.
 This opens the MessageAPI system up for complete and total automation by things like REST services, driver programs, GUI's, etc.

 The default MessageAPI session provides a standard topology that will suit many messaging tasks (either publishing or consuming oriented, batch or stream oriented), along with providing a matching set of basic plugins.
 The provided implementations are well suited for individual or distributed use.
 For example, a MessageAPI session could be wrapped as a Kafka consumer, deployed as a single runtime pod in Kubernetes as a consumer group, started up, and then fed records coming from a service.
 Or a session could be used intra-process to send emails to different groups based on different conditions.
+Or, as recently discovered, MessageAPI could serve as the in-core engine for custom Apache NiFi processors.
 There are a lot of varied uses.

 The following is an example of a DefaultSession manifest: